Weak optimal transport with moment constraints: constraint qualification, dual attainment and entropic regularization: Numerical simulations with SISTA

 Observe that for $t= 0$ the optimal coupling is not unique for $\eps = 0$ as any martingale coupling is solution.
 However, the entropy term added for the algorithm selects the one the smallest relative entropy.
 The diffusion behaviour which vanishes as $t \to 1$ is not related to $\eps$ rather it is tied to the fact that the barycentric map enjoys a Lipschitz behaviour which degenerates as $t \to 1$.

-\paragraph{Interpolation between left-curtain and optimal transport.} A central coupling in martingale optimal transport is the left-curtain coupling introduced in \cite{BeigJuilletl}.
+\paragraph{Interpolation between left-curtain and optimal transport.} For $d=1$, a distinguished coupling in martingale optimal transport is the left-curtain coupling introduced in \cite{BeigJuilletl}.
 Here we propose to compute an interpolation between this coupling and the optimal transport plan.
 To do so introduce for $t\in [0,1]$

 The choice of cost for $t = 0$ is guided by \cite[Proposition 2.8]{MR3573297} which ensures that the left-curtain is optimal under martingale constraint.
 Proposition \ref{prop:gamma-mixte} ensures that for small values of $t$ this problem $\Gamma$-converges towards the left-curtain problem.